Don't Start Now: Accolades

 Time placed "Don't Start Now" fifth in its list of 2019's best songs, while Billboard and NME ranked the song at number 41 and 17 respectively.
 In 2020, Variety named it the best song of the year, and Consequence, Gigwise and Spin placed it in the 9th, 8th and 20th positions in their year-end lists, respectively.
 Rolling Stone ranked the song sixth on its 2020 year-end list.
+In September 2024, Pitchfork included "Don't Start Now" on their list of "The 100 Best Songs of the 2020s So Far", ranking it at number 53.
 "Don't Start Now" won the American Music Award for Favorite Pop/Rock Song at the 2020 ceremony, giving Lipa her first American Music Award.
 It received nominations for Best Song at the 2020 MTV Europe Music Awards as well as Best British Song and Best Song in the World at the 2020 NME Awards.
 At the 2020 Nickelodeon Mexico Kids' Choice Awards and 2020 LOS40 Music Awards, the song received respective nominations for Global Hit and Best International Song.
 It was awarded an iHeartRadio Titanium Award for receiving one billions spins on the station in the United States.
 The song was nominated for Record of the Year, Song of the Year and Best Pop Solo Performance at the 63rd Annual Grammy Awards, marking Lipa's first acknowledgment in all three categories.
 The song won Most Performed International Work at the APRA Music Awards of 2021.